 When to Seek Medical Treatment

 Heat rash and heat cramps, although less severe than stroke or exhaustion, should be monitored closely.
 If you have heat rash or heat cramps, you should get out of the heat and move to a cooler environment.
 You should also drink plenty of water to stay hydrated, and if the symptoms do not get better after a few hours, visit a healthcare provider as soon as possible.

 If you or someone you know are experiencing any symptoms of heat exhaustion, get out of the heat immediately and cool off with water and ice packs.
 If the symptoms to not go away after an hour, visit the emergency room immediately.

 If you or someone you know begins to experience any of the symptoms of heat stroke, call 911 immediately.
 If you can, try to move to a shady area, remove outer clothing, and drink water until an ambulance arrives.

 For non life-threatening heat-related illness, visit your local FastMed Urgent Care for prompt treatment.
-To help make healthcare more affordable, we offer a self-pay Discount Program and accept most major insurance plans, including Medicare and Medicaid.
+To help make healthcare more affordable, we offer a self-pay Savings Plan and accept most major insurance plans, including Medicare and Medicaid.